 Mixed Second/ Third Conditional

-Past result of a present or continuing condition.
+The mixed conditional describes past result of a present or continuing condition.

 Structure of Mixed Second/ Third Conditional